Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-USAF Combat Cameramen and later women have participated in every major US military operation and deployment worldwide.
-Whilst some of their wartime productions like the original Memphis Belle and The Last Bomb, rightly gained wide public acclaim, the vast majority of their work, often classified, was for the Pentagon's eyes only.
-Their main role was to keep senior military commanders and decision-makers, informed about USAF operations and to record the challenges faced by US armed forces on the ground.
+Whilst some World War Two productions, like Memphis Belle: A Story of a Flying Fortress and The Last Bomb, which followed B-29 missions over Japan, rightly gained wide public acclaim, the vast majority of their often classified work was for the Pentagon's eyes only.
+Their main responsibility was to keep senior Air Force commanders and decision-makers informed about current activities and record the challenges they faced in the field and in the air.

-Combat Camera charts those activities from their origins in Hollywood, producing military training films, through wartime movies, bomber operations over Europe and Japan, the liberation of France, the attacks on Hiroshima and Nagasaki, to Korea, Vietnam, Grenada, Panama and the 1991 Gulf War.
+Combat Camera charts those activities from their urgent beginnings in Hollywood on the outbreak of World War Two, through documenting bomber operations over Europe and Japan, D-Day and the liberation of Europe, up to the dropping of atomic bombs on Hiroshima and Nagasaki.
+Their story continued through the Korean War, Vietnam, Grenada, Panama, up to the 1991 Gulf War.

-These events are explored mainly through personal accounts from the combat cameramen and women themselves.
-From acts of individual heroism, through organisational change, new equipment and their often ringside seats at historic events, Combat Camera captures the work of these remarkable men and women and has been produced with cooperation of the membership of the USAF Combat Camera Association.
+These events are explored through a mix of personal accounts from combat cameramen and women, individual acts of heroism, the impact of organisational changes, describing the introduction and operation of new weapons systems, and the observation of historic events.
+Combat Camera captures the work of these remarkable men and women, produced in cooperation with members of the USAF Combat Camera Association.